Return of the Jedi: Filming

-Harrison Ford altered some scenes during the shoot, causing Billy Dee Williams to forget some of his lines, which was a source of frustration for Marquand.
-Marquand and Anthony Daniels also clashed somewhat, leading to the latter recording his ADR with Lucas instead.
+Marquand and Anthony Daniels clashed somewhat, leading to the latter recording his ADR (dialogue overdubs) with Lucas instead.
+Carrie Fisher disliked working with Marquand, too; he often yelled at her, which caused her to burst into tears on one occasion, which ruined her makeup and required an hour-long redo.

 Post-production

-While Lucasfilm was testing the film in a commercial theater, they would begin running into troubles.
-George Lucas and his employees could not hear many of the sound effects they had mixed.
-For instance, during one of the classic Princess Leia scenes, her theme was nowhere to be heard.
-The timeless soundtrack and sound effects that made Star Wars so memorable were not there.
-To make matters worse, the background noise in the theater became so bad that it muffled the majority of the sound from the film when it was played through the theater's commercial sound system.
-Many theaters at the time had poor room acoustics with mono surround sound.
-Lucas would solve the problem by ensuring that the theaters played his movies would project all of the intended sound he heard during the mix.
-Therefore, he decided to create a new company called THX.
+Lucasfilm encountered problems when it tested the film in a commercial theater.
+Lucas and his employees could not hear many of the sound effects they had mixed.
+To make matters worse, the background noise in the theater muffled the majority of the film's sound, which played through the theater's normal commercial sound system.
+Many theaters at the time had poor room acoustics with mono sound.
+Lucas would solve the problem by creating a new cinema audio company, THX, and ensuring that all theaters playing his movies would use the new system.

 Meanwhile, special effects work at ILM quickly stretched the company to its operational limits.
 While the R&D work and experience gained from the previous two films in the trilogy allowed for increased efficiency, this was offset by the desire to have the closing film raise the bar set by each of these films.
 A compounding factor was the intention of several departments of ILM to either take on other film work or decrease staff during slow cycles.
 Instead, as soon as production began, the entire company found it necessary to remain running 20 hours a day on six-day weeks in order to meet their goals by April 1, 1983.
 Of about 900 special effects shots, all VistaVision optical effects remained in-house, since ILM was the only company capable of using the format, while about 400 4-perf opticals were subcontracted to outside effects houses.
 Progress on the opticals was severely delayed for a time when ILM rejected about 100000 ft of film when the film perforations failed image registration and steadiness tests.